justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 ## Rides with the Highest Wait Times

-As I sought to identify the attractions with the highest wait times during different times of the day, I focused on the top 5 for each period.
+Another question I found myself asking was: **What attractions have the highest wait times in each park?** As I sought to identify the attractions with the highest wait times during different times of the day, I focused on the top 5 for each period.
 Interestingly, two parks consistently emerged as the frontrunners—Hollywood Studios and EPCOT—despite being among the smallest parks in terms of the number of attractions.
 Even Animal Kingdom, with the fewest attractions, managed to be among the top contenders during the morning and evening hours.
 Perhaps the smaller size of these parks contributes to higher wait times, but it would require formal analysis to determine if there truly is a relationship.

 #### Morning